aaesmail/rails-alpha-blog/README.md

 # Alpha Blog

 A Webapp that has a user management system.
-Users can create blogs, comment on them and follow other users or like their blogs.
+Users can create blogs, add certain tags to them, comment on them and follow other users or like their blogs.

 Technologies:
 - Ruby